On optimal designs using topology optimization for flow through porous media applications: INTRODUCTION AND MOTIVATION

 To facilitate verification of numerical simulators, we will present analytical solutions for 1D and axisymmetric problems.
 We will also present numerical solutions for various representative problems.
 Using these analytical and numerical solutions, we will gain an understanding of the optimal designs and answer these fundamental questions: \begin{enumerate}[(Q2)] \item What are the ramifications of the two nonlinearities (pervasive in microfluidic applications)---pressure-dependent viscosity and inertial effects---individually on the optimal designs? \item How do the volumetric constraint, and (pressure-driven \emph{versus} velocity-driven) boundary conditions affect the optimal material layout? \end{enumerate}

-This paper does not concern with solution procedures, such as new filters or solvers, which dominate the current literature.
+A few words on the scope of this paper are warranted.
+First, this paper does not concern with solution procedures, such as new filters or solvers, which dominate the current literature.
 Instead, constructing well-posed design problems and understanding the resulting optimal designs are the main themes of this paper.
 The innovation is that our approach is very general, applicable even to nonlinear models.
 This general approach along with the body of knowledge presented in this paper will be valuable to researchers and practitioners alike.
 The design problem under the proposed \textsf{TopOpt} framework is programmed using \citet{COMSOL}, and all the numerical results reported in this paper are generated using this computer implementation.

+Second, this paper addresses the flow of \emph{single-phase} fluids in \emph{rigid} porous media.
+However, numerous applications exist that involve the flow of multi-phase fluid systems \citep{zhao2019comprehensive}.
+Also, some emerging applications derive their functionalities from the porous solid's deformation; a few notable works include \citep{kim2013rigorous,dalbe2018morphodynamics}.
+These two phenomena---the flow of multi-phase fluids and deformable porous media---are beyond the scope of this paper.
+Applying topology optimization to such phenomena has not been explored adequately and can be an excellent topic for future works.

 The outline for the rest of the paper is as follows. \S\ref{Sec:S2_Porous_GE} presents the equations governing fluid flow in porous media (i.e., Darcy equations, pressure-dependent viscosity, and inertial effects).
 In \S\ref{Sec:S3_Porous_MPT}, we will outline the minimum power theorem and discuss the appropriateness and limitations of using this theorem as an objective function to drive \textsf{TopOpt}.
 Using one-dimensional problems, we will then gain insights into how to construct well-posed design problems based on the rate of mechanical dissipation (\S\ref{Sec:S4_porous_1D_insights}), and construct analytical solutions for these design problems (\S\ref{Sec:S5_porous_1D_optimal_solutions}). \S\ref{Sec:S6_Porous_AxiSym_2D} and \S\ref{Sec:S7_Porous_AxiSym_3D} will consider axisymmetry problems in 2D and 3D and address two aspects: (i) how to get accurate designs respecting the underlying symmetry, and (ii) what is the nature of these designs. \S\ref{Sec:S8_Porous_Barus} discusses the ramifications of pressure-dependent viscosity and inertial effects on the optimal designs.
 The article will end with concluding remarks on using \textsf{TopOpt} for designing devices involving the flow of fluids through porous media (\S\ref{Sec:S9_Porous_CR}).